gardener/gardener/docs/proposals/13-automated-seed-management.md

 ### ManagedSeed Controller

-ManagedSeeds are reconciled by a new *managed seed controller* in `gardenlet`.
+ManagedSeeds are reconciled by a new *managed seed controller* in the `gardenlet`.
 Its implementation is very similar to the current seed registration controller, and in fact could be regarded as a refactoring of the latter, with the difference that it uses the `ManagedSeed` resource rather than the `use-as-seed` annotation on a Shoot.
 The `gardenlet` only reconciles ManagedSeeds that refer to Shoots scheduled on Seeds the `gardenlet` is responsible for.

 Once this controller is considered sufficiently stable, the current `use-as-seed` annotation and the controller mentioned above should be marked as deprecated and eventually removed.

-A `ManagedSeed` that is in use by shoots cannot be deleted, unless the shoots are either deleted or moved to other seeds first.
+A `ManagedSeed` that is in use by shoots cannot be deleted unless the shoots are either deleted or moved to other seeds first.
 The managed seed controller ensures that this is the case by only allowing a ManagedSeed to be deleted if its Seed has been already deleted.

 ### ManagedSeed Admission Plugins